theimowski/master-thesis/docs/section-paradigms.md

 >> *"C# projects tend to be larger, with more classes and dependencies.
 They also have longer chains of dependencies on average.
 Real world F# projects are smaller with cleaner modularity."*

 Another observation corresponds to size of code, which turns out to be much smaller when using F# in comparison to C#.
-Conducted experiment involved rewriting an existing C# application, responsible for evaluating revenue from contracts of electricity supply in United Kingdom, with size of 350 KLOC (thousands of lines of code) into its F# equivalent, identical with regards to functionality counterpart.
+Conducted experiment involved rewriting an existing C# application, responsible for evaluating revenue from electricity supply contracts in United Kingdom, with size of 350 KLOC (thousands of lines of code) into, identical with regards to functionality, F# counterpart.
 Concise syntax of F# allowed to eliminate a lot of "noise" lines of code, such as braces or blank lines that are very common in C# language.
 Not only the syntax of F#, but also functional properties like composability and abstraction led to interesting results.
 One of the conclusions drawn from the experiment highlighted that **total** amount of application code in F# version reached less than 22 KLOC, comparing to the 29 KLOC of only **blank** lines in C# version {{{cousins2014difference}}}: